tdwg/dwc/docs/guides/simple/index.md

 ### 1.2 What makes it simple?

 Simple Darwin Core is simple in that it assumes (and allows) no structure beyond the concept of rows and columns, which might be thought of as attributes and their values, or fields and records.
-The words field and record will be used throughout the rest of the document to refer to the two dimensions of Simple Darwin Core structure.
+The words field and record will be used throughout the rest of the document to refer to the two dimensions of the Simple Darwin Core structure.
 Think of the term names as the field names.
 In other words, a Simple Darwin Core record could be captured in a spreadsheet or in a single database table.

 ### 1.3 What makes it flexible?